anthonyharrison/sbom-manager/README.md

 This tool is meant to support software development and security audit functions.
 However the usefulness of the tool is dependent on the SBOM data which is provided to the tool.
-Unfortunately, the tool is unable to determine the validity or completeness of such a SBOM file; users of the tool are therefore reminded that they should assert the quality of the data before adding any data to the tool
+Unfortunately, the tool is unable to determine the validity or completeness of such a SBOM file; users of the tool are therefore reminded that they should assert the quality of the data before adding any data to the tool.

 ## Use Cases